addiscent/php-server-mon-sys/README.md

   - http://www.php.net/manual/en/timezones.php

+##### _PHP Server Monitor_ Application Service Port number
+The default application service port number is 28684.
+You may change this port number by editing the _./docker-compose.yml_ file.
+Find the section which appears as follows:

+    ports:
+      - "28684:80"

+  Change the port number 28684 to any valid port number which does not conflict with other ports in use on the host.
+After editing this file, for any changes to take effect, _Php-Server-Mon-Sys_ must be restarted, using the command:

+    $ docker-compose up -d

 ##### _PHP Server Monitor_ Server History Data Update Intervals: Cron
 The interval at which monitored server histories are updated is determined by a PHP script which is executed periodically.
-The service which executes the script is _Cron_, which is responsible for executing programs on a schedule.
+The service which executes the script is _Cron_, an ubiquitous Linux service which is responsible for executing programs on a schedule.
 This task of executing a program periodically is known as a _cron job_.  _Cron_ jobs are specified by creating a file which contains one or more job descriptors.
 This file is known as a _crontab_, (_Cron_ table), file.

 In _Php-Server-Mon-Sys_, a _cron job_ which updates server histories data is run on-board the _PHP-FPM_ container.
 This _cron job_ is started automatically when the _Php-Server-Mon-Sys_ system is started, (using _docker-compose up -d_).
 The _crontab_ file which contains the job descriptor needed by _Cron_ is named _etc-cron.d-tab-for-phpfpm.txt_, (located in the home _./conf/_ sub-directory).